Simulation framework

 cfl: float

-CFL number (must be between 0 and 1); determines the timestep as CFL number times cell size divided by the maximum signal speed in the domain
+CFL number (must be between 0 and 1), which determines the maximum allowable timestep such that the distance traveled by the maximum signal speed in the domain does not exceed the CFL number times the size of a cell.

 Simulation class